wclr/yalc/README.md

 `project/.yalc/my-package ==> project/node_modules/my-package`.
 It will not touch `package.json` in this case.

 ### Update
-  - Run `yalc update my-package` to update the latest version from store, or `yalc update` to update all the packages found in `yalc.lock`.
+  - Run `yalc update my-package` to update the latest version from store.
+  - Run `yalc update` to update all the packages found in `yalc.lock`.
-  - Running simply `yalc` in the directory will do the same as `yalc update`

 ### Remove
  - Run `yalc remove my-package`, it will remove package info from `package.json` and `yalc.lock`
+ - Run `yalc remove --all` to remove all packages from project.

 ----